The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Trade in goods

 UK trade in goods (TiG) data are collected by HMRC for administration and tax purposes.
-Although HMRC has changed their data collection method since 2021, our analysis focuses on the period before those changes.
 The TiG data cover a large proportion of UK trade in goods transactions and are used by HMRC for two National Statistic series: Overseas Trade Statistics (OTS) and Regional Trade Statistics (RTS).
-RTS data provide a breakdown of UK imports and exports by UK region and are derived from the OTS.
-For information about the trade data sources, see this publication by HMRC.
-The TiG data cover three types of transactions.
+They are also used by the Office for National Statistics (ONS) as one of the main sources for international trade in goods statistics.
+For more information on TiG data sources see HMRC trade methodology.

 The TiG data contain a rich set of information about each trade transaction that crosses the UK border.
-Such information includes country of dispatch or destination, value of trade, commodity type as given by the commodity code, trader identifier, custom procedure code, and rate of duty being claimed.
+Such information includes country of dispatch and country of origin, value of trade, commodity type as given by the commodity code, trader identifier, custom procedure code, and rate of duty being claimed.
 Rate of duty being claimed is a major variable in the analysis of preferential tariff utilisation as it indicates whether a preferential tariff is being claimed for the transaction.

 While the TiG data contain information about trade transactions and information on whether preference tariffs have been claimed, they do not provide information about firm characteristics such as geographical location, turnover, and employment.
 Using these data alone do not allow us to examine how the uptake of preferential tariffs varies across different firms.
-There is a need to enrich these data with firm-level characteristics, prompting us to link them to a business register.
+We link TiG data on imports to the IDBR to enrich the data with business-level characteristics of importing firms.

 The Inter-Departmental Business Register